Ifarukcolak/Basic-Dart-Examples/README.md

 Many people as me heard about Dart with **Flutter** that is used to develop mobile applications for Android and Ios platforms.
 So, I decided to start somewhere :)
 Thanks to [w3adda](https://www.w3adda.com) community for [this tutorial about Dart](https://www.w3adda.com/dart-tutorial/dart-introduction).
-Generally I read this documentation,did some changes on code and I add extra samples.
+Generally I read this documentation,did some changes on code and I added extra samples.

 ## Installing
 ***